 Fees, costs and fellowships

-The course fee includes pick-up from the airport, insurance, accommodation & meals, cost of local transport and travel assignments.
-Participants must cover their international travel costs.
+The course fee includes pick-up from the airport, insurance, and travel assignments.
+Participants must cover their own costs of travel, accommodation and meals.
 More information on costs can be found here.

 After you have completed all the course sessions and assignments you will receive an RNTC Certificate and join the ranks of our more than 3.000 RNTC alumni worldwide.

 For any questions, please contact us at email@example.com.

 ... the course pattern, the experts and the hands on experience with all the latest equipment...